tomzx/blog.tomrochette.com-content/agi/deconstruction-of-a-mind/Deconstruction of a mind.md

     * How does one determine what constitutes a unique characteristic?
 * It is often suggested that strong emotions facilitate remember, why is that?
 * The black box concept is only explored as a mean of storage, but not processing.
 What happen when it is used for that purpose?
+* I believe intelligence emerges from complexity.
+By stacking simple concepts onto one another, intelligence appears.

 # Overview